Emerson, Manitoba: History

 In 1874, the two men led a group of 100 who formed the new settlement of Emerson, which was named after writer and poet Ralph Waldo Emerson.
 With the promise that Emerson could be the new "gateway to the west", the settlement grew quickly and, by 1876, a church and a school were built.

 Manitoba's first railway, the Emerson Line, which ran along the east side of the Red River from St. Boniface to Emerson was completed in 1878.
-Soon after, the railway from St. Paul to St. Vincent, Minnesota was completed and the two lines were connected.
+Soon after, the railway from St. Paul to St. Vincent, Minnesota, was completed, and the two lines were connected.
 The arrival of the railway to Emerson brought prosperity, and instantly elevated Emerson's status as one of Manitoba's most important settlements.

 Emerson was originally incorporated as a town in 1879.
 Over the next four years, the community experienced a boom.
 Its population swelled to over 10,000 and in 1883, the community absorbed the neighbouring community of West Lynne.
-A court house, town hall, and other large, elaborate structures were erected as businesses thrived, thanks to immigrants and travelers from the east stopping in Emerson before embarking west.
+A court house, town hall, and other large, elaborate structures were erected as businesses thrived, thanks to immigrants and travellers from the east stopping in Emerson before embarking west.
 To help cement its status as "gateway to the west", the town negotiated with Canadian Pacific Railway to build a new railway west from Emerson.
 However, shortly after work on the line began, CPR reconsidered and the railway was never built.

 Coupled with the completion of CPR's transcontinental railway through Winnipeg, the loss of the western railway ended the prospects of Emerson being the "gateway to the west", a title that would be bestowed upon Winnipeg.
-Businesses relocated to Winnipeg and travelers who would previously would have come to Manitoba through Emerson were now taking the new all-Canadian CPR route to Winnipeg and then west.
+Businesses relocated to Winnipeg and travellers who would previously would have come to Manitoba through Emerson were now taking the new all-Canadian CPR route to Winnipeg and then west.
 By 1884, only ten years after the settlement was founded, the community was bankrupt.
 It would take the community years to recover.
 A fire destroyed the original town hall in 1917.
 A new town hall was built to replace it, with help from the Manitoba government.
 Many of the abandoned buildings were eventually destroyed by Red River floods, while others were removed to make way for the dike that was constructed around the community.

 From around 1936 to 1956, Emerson obtained its power across the border from a long 2400-volt distribution circuit originating from Pembina.
 This line was initially operated by the Interstate Power Company and was sold to the Otter Tail Power Company in 1944.
 In 1956, the town made arrangements to obtain its electrical needs from Manitoba Hydro and the cross-border distribution line was removed.

-On January 1, 2015, the town and neighbouring Rural Municipality of Franklin were amalgamated by direction of the provincial government to create the Municipality of Emerson – Franklin.
+On January 1, 2015, the town and neighbouring Rural Municipality of Franklin were amalgamated by direction of the provincial government to create the Municipality of Emerson-Franklin.
 Following the merger, the former Town of Emerson was designated as a local urban district within the new municipality and allotted two seats on the municipal council.